What are intrusive thoughts?

 Powerful, intrusive thoughts stick in our minds.
 They are usually pretty weird.
 They are upsetting because they feel so different from who we are and our true desires.
 It is a good sign that you want to prevent intrusive thoughts!

-It may not signify something deeper; rather, it could be standard thinking patterns.
-Thoughts are not an honest depiction of our true intents; they are just ideas floating through our heads.
+It may not signify something more profound; it could be standard thinking patterns.
+Thoughts are not an honest depiction of our true intentions; they are just ideas floating through our heads.

 If your intrusive thoughts are causing significant disruption in your daily life, seek help from a mental health professional.
 Treatment for anxiety may help reduce or even prevent intrusive thoughts and react better when they occur.